Simple-Station/SimpleStationLauncher/README.md

 - Supports launching from the web (`ss14`/`ss14s` protocols) on Windows and Linux, nobody uses Mac ;)
 - A lot more funny loading screen messages

-# Development
+## Development

 Useful environment variables for development:
-- `SS14_LAUNCHER_DATADIR=SimpleStation14` to change the directory the launcher stores all data in.
-This can be useful to avoid breaking your "normal" SS14 launcher data while developing something.
+- `SS14_LAUNCHER_DATADIR=SimpleStation14` to change the directory the launcher stores all configs/logs/content in.
-- `SS14_LAUNCHER_APPDATA_NAME=launcher` to change the user data directories the launcher stores its data in.
-This can be useful to avoid breaking your "normal" SS14 launcher data while developing something.
+- `SS14_LAUNCHER_APPDATA_NAME=launcher` to change the directory within DATADIR that the launcher stores launcher configs and content in.